urob-ctu/docs/docs/reinforcement_learning/reinforcement_learning.md

 > This problem can be formulated as a reinforcement learning task, where the goal is to maximize cumulative wealth.
 >
 > The **state** $s\in\mathcal{S}$ of the person might consist of the financial situation, qualifications, and age of the person.
-> At each decision point, the person can choose from a set of **actions** $a\in\mathcal{A}$ , such as starting a job (providing immediate income), enrolling in a paid course to improve qualifications (incurring an immediate cost but potentially increasing future income), or making financial investments (with uncertain long-term returns).
+> At each decision point, the person can choose from a set of **actions** $a\in\mathcal{A}$, such as starting a job (providing immediate income), enrolling in a paid course to improve qualifications (incurring an immediate cost but potentially increasing future income), or making financial investments (with uncertain long-term returns).
 > The person can also **exploit** - keep its current salary in a company or **explore** - decide starting its own business, where the resulting **rewards** $r_x,r_{x+1},r_{x+2}, ...$ are unsure.
 > The reward function $r: \mathcal{S}\times\mathcal{A} \rightarrow \mathbb{R}$ assigns immediate rewards (based on the previously taken actions and state in which you are now).